-Except as authorized by the presiding judge of the juvenile court, exparte applications for transfer-out will not be entertained.
+Except as authorized by the presiding judge of the juvenile court, ex parte applications for transfer-out will not be entertained.

-The social worker in the transferring or receiving county where dependency jurisdiction has been established is responsible for verifying residency, school information and the eligibility for and availability of services in the proposed receiving county before submitting a recommendation to the court to transfer the case.
+The social worker in the sending county where dependency jurisdiction has been established is responsible for verifying residency, school information and the eligibility for and availability of services in the proposed receiving county before submitting a recommendation to the court to transfer the case.